AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

 Subprogram Termination
 ----------------------

-By default, |GNATprove| does not attempt to verify termination of subprograms.
-It is only concerned with partial correctness of subprograms, that is, it only checks that the contract of a subprogram holds when it terminates normally.
+By default, |GNATprove| does not attempt to verify termination of subprograms and is only concerned with the partial correctness of subprograms.
+This means that |GNATprove| only verifies that the contract of each subprogram holds whenever that subprogram terminates normally (i.e., returns), and it is still possible that the subprogram does not terminate in some or all cases.

-What is more, |GNATprove| enforces that no exception will be raised at runtime, except possibly storage errors caused by primary stack allocation failures, secondary stack allocation failures, or heap memory allocation failures.
-Together, these two points ensure that, assuming that primary stack, secondary stack, and heap memory allocations don't fail, every |SPARK| subprogram formally verified using GNATprove will always return normally in a state that respects its postcondition, as long as it terminates.
+What is more, |GNATprove| enforces that no exception will be raised at runtime, except for storage errors possibly caused by primary stack allocation failures, secondary stack allocation failures, or heap memory allocation failures.

+The previous two paragraphs imply that |GNATprove| formally verifies that each execution of each |SPARK| subprogram it analyzes will either:

+* return normally in a state that respects the subprogram’s postcondition,
+* terminate abnormally as a result of a primary stack, secondary stack, or heap memory allocation failure, or
+* not terminate at all.

-A user can request from |GNATprove| that it also proves that a program terminates by using a specific ``Annotate`` pragma, assuming that primary stack, secondary stack, and heap memory allocations don't fail.
+A user can request from |GNATprove| that it also proves that a subprogram terminates by using a specific ``Annotate`` pragma. |GNATprove| formally verifies that each |SPARK| subprogram it analyzes with this annotation will always terminate, i.e., that each execution of each such subprogram will either:

+* return normally in a state that respects the subprogram’s postcondition, or
+* terminate abnormally as a result of a primary stack, secondary stack, or heap memory allocation failure.

 In the following example, we specify that the five ``F`` functions should terminate, which |GNATprove| will attempt proving:

 .. literalinclude:: /examples/ug__terminating_annotations/terminating_annotations.ads